How Much Does 20 Liters Of Water Weigh

 Comprehensive Overview

-To truly understand the weight of 20 liters of water, we must delve into the underlying principles that govern its density.
+To truly understand the weight of 20 liters of water, we must get into the underlying principles that govern its density.
 The density of water is not a constant; it changes primarily with temperature, and to a lesser extent, with pressure and the presence of dissolved substances.

 The Role of Temperature